-- There is currently no clear plan or process exists currently for determining how this will be managed, nor for balancing of effort and resource required between new commissioning and existing contact management which adds additional pressure on the commissioning teams (which are still in the process of forming centrally and in the regions). - The negotiated staff transfers from Te Whatu Ora do not appear to have been driven by the critical capabilities required of Te Aka Whai Ora to deliver on it core functions (for example, staff with experience in managing provider contracts and services).
-It appears to have been primarily driven by a focus on acquiring Māori staff / teams. - Materially, this has meant the management of Māori provider contracts transferred to Te Aka Whai Ora (approximately \$350m worth) is still handled by Te Whatu Ora commissioning staff, with Te Aka Whai Ora invoiced quarterly for this. - We note that elements relating to consumer price index uplifts and payment relativity have had a Te Aka Whai Ora lens and review applied. - As a result of the focus on new commissioning and existing contracts, cocommissioning with Te Whatu Ora has had a disproportionately low profile and attention, despite the exponentially larger budget covering a much wider range of services accessed by Māori that are either delivered or commissioned by Te Whatu Ora. - The type of discretionary decisions and trade offs made by the Board and executive, such as not targeting critical commissioning capabilities in the transfers, has unfortunately impacted on the timely development of the capacity and capability of Te Aka Whai Ora to carry out the fundamental roles and deliver on Year One and Budget 22 expectations.
+- The negotiated staff transfers from Te Whatu Ora do not appear to have been driven by the critical capabilities required of Te Aka Whai Ora to deliver on it core functions (for example, staff with experience in managing provider contracts and services).
+It appears to have been primarily driven by a focus on acquiring Māori staff / teams. - Materially, this has meant the management of Māori provider contracts transferred to Te Aka Whai Ora (approximately \$350m worth) is still handled by Te Whatu Ora commissioning staff, with Te Aka Whai Ora invoiced quarterly for this. - We note that elements relating to consumer price index uplifts and payment relativity have had a Te Aka Whai Ora lens and review applied. - As a result of the focus on new commissioning and existing contracts, co-commissioning with Te Whatu Ora has had a disproportionately low profile and attention, despite the exponentially larger budget covering a much wider range of services accessed by Māori that are either delivered or commissioned by Te Whatu Ora. - The type of discretionary decisions and trade offs made by the Board and executive, such as not targeting critical commissioning capabilities in the transfers, has unfortunately impacted on the timely development of the capacity and capability of Te Aka Whai Ora to carry out the fundamental roles and deliver on Year One and Budget 22 expectations.